By Audley Laos specialist Alex

 The journey from Nong Khiaw north to Muang La is an experience in itself.
 It began by boarding a small wooden longboat, just for me and my guide.
 We journeyed for five hours up the Nam Ou River, with the mountainsides gradually getting steeper.
 Aside from a few fellow longtail boats, we didn’t see anyone else all day.
 We docked at a point where the riverbank nears the road, and climbed ashore for a one-and-a-half-hour car journey to Muang La.

-In a country predominately made up of villages, Muang La is still classified as small.
+In a country predominantly made up of villages, Muang La is still classified as small.
 Set on the confluence of two tributaries of the Mekong, the village’s low-rise wooden homes are set around a central Buddhist temple.
 I suggest reserving a few days here to walk to some of the local villages and appreciate an area that few visitors make it to.

 Khmu Village and Cave trek